HyeongAn/myblog/myblog/__posts/make_nextjs_blog1.md

 ## Styled-comopoenets props

 <Blockquote type="warn">

-  styled-components: it looks like an unknown prop "managed" is being sent through to the DOM, which will likely trigger a React console error.
-If you would like automatic filtering of unknown props, you can opt-into that behavior via `< StyleSheetManager shouldForwardProp={...} />` (connect an API like `@emotion/is-prop-valid`) or consider using transient props (`$` prefix for automatic filtering.)
+styled-components: it looks like an unknown prop "managed" is being sent through to the DOM, which will likely trigger a React console error. <br/> If you would like automatic filtering of unknown props, you can opt-into that behavior via `<StyleSheetManager shouldForwardProp={...}/>` (connect an API like `@emotion/is-prop-valid`) or consider using transient props (`$` prefix for automatic filtering.)<br/>
 Warning: Received `true` for a non-boolean attribute `managed`.

 </Blockquote>

 ### 해결